cchdo/exchange/docs/common.rst

  * Parameter names are :unicode_info:`,` separated values that define the columns the exchange file will contain.
  * The names MUST be unique, capitalized, contain no empty fields (each parameter must have a name), and not end with a trailing comma.
- * The parameter names MUST contain only code points in the range U+0021 to U+007E excluding the lowercase range U+0061 to U+007A and excluding a :unicode_info:`,`.
+ * The parameter names MUST contain only code points in the range U+0021 to U+007E excluding the lowercase range U+0061 to U+007A and excluding a :unicode_info:`,`.  **(These code points contain punctuation marks, numbers, brackets, basic math symbols, @, ^, `, ~, |, \, _.
+Can I include all these marks for a parameter name in this code point range?
+Including quotes?)**
  * A trailing comma, or a comma that occurs at the end of the line with nothing else after it, MUST NOT be included on the parameter line.
  * Certain parameter names, or parameter combinations, are required to be present.
    See the respective sections on :ref:`bottle required headers` and :ref:`CTD required headers` for information specific to each format.